 Help with service charges

 If you rent your home, you may also be able to apply for Housing Benefit to cover certain service charges.
 See our factsheet Council Tax Support and Housing Benefit for more information.

-If you own your home, and you claim certain benefits such as Pension Credit you may be able to get help with paying certain service charges.
+If you own your home, and you claim certain benefits such as Pension Credit you may be able to get help with paying some service charges.
 See our factsheet Pension Credit for more information.

 Our guide Sheltered housing and extra care housing has more information.